janpetzold/az305-learning/README.md

 ![](images/az-mgmt-sub-res-overview.png)

 **Region pairs**: Most Azure regions are paired with another region within the same geography (such as US, Europe, or Asia) at least 300 miles away.
 This approach allows for the replication of resources across a geography that helps reduce the likelihood of interruptions because of events such as natural disasters, civil unrest, power outages, or physical network outages that affect an entire region.
 Examples of region pairs in Azure are West US paired with East US and South-East Asia paired with East Asia.
 Sovereign regions are instances of Azure that are isolated from the main instance of Azure.
 You may need to use a sovereign region for compliance or legal purposes.
+Paired region for services are read-only by default.

 # Controls